 How can this be?

 Clearly, people with aphantasia have found another way to complete MR tasks that doesn’t involve *at least consciously* visualizing the objects in the mind.
 Because of Zeman’s findings, MR tasks have opened up a whole host of new questions for scientists to focus their research on to discover how exactly the visual processing system differs in the brain of an aphantasic, and why this leads to more accurate answers.

 What circuits are activated in the brain of an aphantasic when performing mental rotation tasks?
 What alternative strategies are they using to complete them?
 What can we learn from these alternative approaches?

-People without aphantasia might visualize the object and rotate it inside their mind to see if they can make it match one of the other objects.
-This means, they rely primarily on the visual circuitry within their brains to complete the tasks.
+Non-aphants might visualize the object and rotate it inside their mind to see if they can make it match one of the other objects.
+This means, they rely primarily on the visual circuitry within their brains to complete these tasks.
 Cognitive stages 1 to 5 above does a good job at describing the average person’s strategy when completing MR tasks.

 The aphantasic brain, however, is far from average.

-By contrast, people with aphantasia rely on a different brain circuit to solve MR tasks and by consequence, use alternative strategies to complete them; but nobody is really sure what that looks like… yet.
+By contrast, people with aphantasia rely on a different brain circuit to solve MR tasks.
+They use alternative strategies to complete them; but nobody is really sure what that looks like… yet.

 Let’s try a harder example with a 3D object.

 Which of the four 3D objects is the same as the first one just rotated differently?
 1, 2, 3, or 4?